noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Location/Silk House.md

 There's a piano player, who is a large hulked half orc woman, pale skin, short dark hair – was at the fighting ring at the [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Location/Handsome Duregar\|Handsome Duregar]].

 Mainly workers from fish factories and mushrooms farms, such as [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Location/Mole's Stalactites\|Mole's Stalactites]].
-They have the [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Lore/Wasting\|Wasting]] from working with the paralytic [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Lore/Blue Blood Drops\|Blue Blood Drops]].
+They have the [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Lore/Wasting\|Wasting]] from working with the paralytic [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Lore/Nilwelv Plants#Blue Drop Cups\|Nilwelv Plants#Blue Drop Cups]].

 The bar is often unattended, with the barmaids asleep.